Idler-Free Multi-Channel Discrimination via Multipartite Probe States: Methods

 which is non-zero when either $\eta_{j} \neq 1$.
-Therefore, even using infinitely squeezed input states, the patterns $\bs{i} = [0,0]$ and $\bs{i}^{\prime} = [1,1]$ are not perfectly distinguishable via unassisted input states.
-This embodies the limitation on the discrimination ability of bosonic loss via unassisted quantum protocols when neither background/target channel are ideal $\eta_j \neq 1$.
+Therefore, even when using infinitely squeezed input states, the patterns $\bs{i} = \{B,B\}$ and $\bs{i}^{\prime} = \{T,T\}$ are not perfectly distinguishable via unassisted input states.
+The behaviour of these sub-fidelities are displayed in Fig.~\ref{fig:SubFids}(b).

+It is now clear why dynamic protocols are so effective at redeeming the performance of these multi-channel discrimination tasks.
+When using unassisted, multipartite entangled probe states, the distinguishability of the output states can vary considerably, dependent upon the collection of quantum channels that they interact with.
+By overlapping probe-domains, channels can be probed in conjunction with different collections of channels in the pattern.
+In doing so, we are increasing the likelihood of probing a more a distinguishable collection.
+These more distinguishable channel regions are then able to \textit{correct} the errors invoked by probes interacting with poorer regions.

+As an example, let us take the discrimination of Gaussian additive-noise channels with TMSV states according to some probe-domain distribution.
+Consider an $m=4$ length channel pattern,

+that we wish to discriminate.
+Here, we first consider a fixed block protocol that follows the probe-domain distribution $\mc{S}_{\text{d}} = \{ \{1,2\},\{3,4\} \}$.
+As a result of this distribution, we will possess the following TMSV states which irradiate specific channel sub-patterns,

+As discussed earlier in this section, the sub-fidelity $F_{1:1}$ is very poor, meaning that the sub-patterns $\{ B,T\}$ and $\{T,B\}$ are very difficult to distinguish from one another.
+Therefore, if we irradiate a sub-pattern $\{ B,T\}$ or $\{T,B\}$ directly with a TMSV state, our overall discrimination ability will be very ineffective, as we will struggle to determine which is the true pattern.
+It is highly desirable to avoid instances of this kind of pattern interaction, but obviously we cannot know prior to interaction where these pairs of channel patterns arise (this would defeat the purpose of discrimination).
+The embodies a critical weakness of fixed block protocols.
+If we unwittingly choose a probe-domain distribution which irradiates input states over poorly distinguishable collections of patterns, the ability to discriminate the overall channel pattern will be compromised.

+We now see why varying the probe-domains is so effective.
+Consider a non-disjoint probe-domain distribution, $\mc{S}_{\text{nd}} = \{ \{1,2\},\{2,3\},\{3,4\},\{1,4\} \}$ (this is in fact the nearest neighbour protocols discussed in Results).
+Consider the same $m=4$ length channel pattern, $\bs{i} = \{ B, T, T, B\}$.
+As a result of this distribution, we will possess the following TMSV states which irradiate the specific channel sub-patterns,

+While we are still unfortunately irradiating the poorly distinguishable collections of channels $\{i_1,i_2\} = \{ B,T\}$ and $\{i_3,i_4\} = \{T,B\}$ with two of our input probes, we now also apply probe states to the sub-patterns $\{i_2,i_3\} = \{T,T\}$ and $\{i_1,i_4\} = \{B,B\}$.
+These collections of channels are much more distinguishable, and invoke the stronger sub-fidelities $F_{0:1}$, $F_{0:2}$, and $F_{1:2}$.
+Hence, by varying our probe domains we are able to gather different, more distinguishable ``opinions" of regions of the channel pattern.
+The stronger distinguishability of the regions $\{i_2,i_3\}$ and $\{i_1,i_4\}$ can help to correct the contribution of the poorly distinguishable channel collections.

+It is important to note that this improved performance is not connected to an increased number of probe modes.
+Recall that we can fairly compare dynamic/fixed block protocols with the same average channel use $\bar{M}$.
+With equivalent resources, the dynamic protocol will outperform the fixed version thanks to its variable probe-domains.